tobyperrett/few-shot-action-recognition/README.md

 # Few Shot Action Recognition Library

 This repo contains implentations of few-shot action recognition methods using a shared codebase, as they tend not to have public code.
 I intend to keep it up to date so there's a common resource for people interested in this topic.
-Feature/method/pull requests are welcome.
+Feature/method/pull requests are welcome, along with any suggestions or questions.

 Key features include: